Mastering: Matching and Merging

 Smart Mastering is a MarkLogic technology that searches for records in your data that refer to the same entity based on rules you define and then merges them depending on thresholds you specify.

-In MarkLogic Data Hub, the mastering step involves two sets of rules:
+In MarkLogic Data Hub, the mastering step involves two processes with their associated sets of rules:

-- Matching.
+- Matching determines if two records are candidates for merging, based on the degree of similarity between them and the weight of the comparison.
 Matching rules define the properties to compare, how to compare them, and what thresholds must be exceeded before taking action.

-- Merging.
+- Merging handles the candidates accordingly, based on thresholds.
 Merging rules define how two or more records in the data would be merged together.
 A new record is created with the combined contents of the original records, according to the merging rules you create.
 The original records stay in the database and are tagged as archived.

 You can create one or more rules to determine if two or more records match.
 Each rule compares the values of a single property in the candidate records.
 The comparison can be one of the following types: